svgeesus/EuroMPE/Power.md

 Both microcontrollers (Teensy 3.6 main board and Teensy LC display/oven controller) are 3V3 devices with onboard 3V3 regulators and a Vin pin which accepts 3V6 to 6V0 input.
 Two options:

-- Use Eurorack 5V supply (reduces asymettric loading on +12V rail)
+- Use Eurorack 5V supply (reduces asymmetric loading on +12V rail)
 - Use the 5V5 DAC supply (as it is there anyway and not all Euroracks have the 5V rail)

 Board should support either configuration, select with jumper.